alexeymezenin/laravel-russian-slugs/README.md

 <a name="Using-slugs"></a>
 ###Using slugs

-To use slugs you need to update your models with `use` clause:
+To use package, you need to update your models with this`use` clause:

 ```
-use \AlexeyMezenin\LaravelRussianSlugs\SlugsTrait;

 class Articles extends Model
 {
-    use SlugTrait;
+    use \AlexeyMezenin\LaravelRussianSlugs\SlugTrait;
 ```

 To **create new model** with a slug use `sluggity()` method.
 This will add slug to your model, based on `name` column: